Quasar photometric redshifts beyond the spectroscopic coverage: Uncertainty models and redshift distributions in the Kilo-Degree Survey DR5: Methodology

-\end{itemize} where $\bar{z}_{\rm spec}$ is the mean spectroscopic redshift of a given validation sample.
+reporting its mean (bias) and standard deviation (scatter), together with the outlier fraction $\eta$, defined as the fraction of objects with $|\delta z| > 0.15$.
 Since the ANN serves only as a baseline and the primary goal of this work is to assess uncertainty estimation, we adopt as our main evaluation metric the NLL of the predicted redshift distribution evaluated at $\zspec$, averaged over the different test sets.
-Unlike MSE, $\mathrm{R}^2$, and redshift error, the NLL evaluates the full predicted probability density function and therefore provides a direct measure of uncertainty quality.
+Unlike these point-estimate metrics, the NLL evaluates the full predicted probability density function and therefore provides a direct measure of uncertainty quality.

-To compare the total photo-$z$ distribution predicted by each model with the spectroscopic redshift, we construct histograms for both cases.
-We represent the spectroscopic distribution using a simple histogram of the reference redshifts $\Szspec$.
-For the ML models, however, we account for the fact that the predictions take the form of probability density functions rather than point estimates.
+To compare each model's total photo-$z$ distribution with the spectroscopic one, we build the spectroscopic distribution as a simple histogram of the reference redshifts $\Szspec$, while for the ML models we propagate the per-object PDFs by Monte Carlo sampling: for each object we draw a single random redshift from its predicted PDF and histogram the result, repeating this 5000 times and averaging the counts in each bin to suppress Monte Carlo fluctuations.
+We adopt a bin width of $\delta z = 0.3$ to focus on overall trends, and denote the resulting distribution $\SPzphoto$.

-We incorporate this probabilistic information through Monte Carlo sampling.
-For each object, we draw a single random sample from its predicted redshift distribution and construct a normalized histogram of the resulting sample.
-We repeat this procedure 5000 times and compute the mean histogram by averaging the counts in each bin.
-We adopt a bin width of $\delta z = 0.3$, which allows to focus on overall trends in redshift distributions.
-We select a large number of realizations to suppress Monte Carlo fluctuations and ensure convergence of the averaged histograms.
-We denote the resulting distribution as $\SPzphoto$.
+To assess the calibration of the predicted per-object PDFs, we use the probability integral transform \citep[PIT; e.g.][]{Dahlen_2013,Polsterer_2016,DIsanto_2018,Schmidt_2020}, defined per object as the value of the predicted cumulative distribution function at the true redshift, $\mathrm{PIT} = \mathrm{CDF}(\zspec)$.
+For perfectly calibrated PDFs the PIT values are uniformly distributed; convex (concave) histograms indicate over- (under-) confident uncertainties, while slanted histograms indicate systematic bias.
+We report PIT histograms for all uncertainty-aware models on all four test subsets.

 To quantify the agreement between the photometric and spectroscopic redshift distributions, we compute the mean squared error: